openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 Perks are characteristics that describe very specific skills, attitudes, backgrounds, or opportunities that tend to give your character the upper hand in certain situations.
 For example, maybe you are a noble and thus able to draw favors from powerful political figures, or perhaps you once served as mechanic on a starship and those technical skills still help you out in your adventuring life today.

 Flaws are your Achilles’ heel.
 They are weaknesses that your enemies can exploit or character deficits that always seem to hold you back at just the wrong moment.
 Maybe you are stubborn as a mule and won’t accept a compromise under any circumstances.
 Perhaps your greed tends to get the best of you, and your love of coin will even trump your loyalty to your friends.
-Your flaws might even be physical in nature: you’re
+Your flaws might even be physical in nature: you’re blind, missing an arm, or suffer from a wounded knee that slows you down.

 ### Activating Perks